opensearch-project/documentation-website/_clients/OSC-example.md

 ## Searching with Boolean query

-OSC exposes full OpenSearch query capability.
+OpenSearch.Client exposes full OpenSearch query capability.
 In addition to simple searches that use the match query, you can create a more complex Boolean query to search for students who graduated in 2022 and sort them by last name.
 In the example below, search is limited to 10 documents, and the scroll API is used to control the pagination of results.

 ```cs
 var gradResponse = await osClient.SearchAsync<Student>(s => s